learn-co-curriculum/pc-ios-day01-essentials/README.md

 + **IBAction**: An IBAction is like an IBOutlet, except it is explicitly meant to create a beahvior, or call a function, upon a certain user interaction.
 Can you think of an example of when we would invoke an IBAction?
 As an example, and IBAction is created when a user clicks a button that changes the text of a label.

 ##Swift##
 + **Variables**: The concept of a variable in Swift is the same as it is in other programming languages.
 A variable serves as a placeholder for a certain value that can change.
-For example, can have a variable called
+For example, you can have a variable called
 ```Swift
 var lyel_age:Int = 62
 ```